Almond Flour Banana Blueberry Muffins

 I love baking up a batch of healthy muffins for meal prep breakfast, and the best part is that they double as a snack or sweet treat.

-These Almond Flour Banana Blueberry Muffins combine those flavors into a delicious, healthy grain free version that’s sure to satisfy.
+These Almond Flour Banana Blueberry Muffins combine those flavors into a delicious, grain-free version that’s sure to satisfy.
+I adapted this recipe from my almond flour banana bread, which has gotten rave reviews.

-The almond flour makes these muffins special as well because it lends a hearty texture, yet the muffins are still nice and fluffy.
+Almond flour makes these muffins special because it lends a moist, naturally rich texture, yet the muffins are still nice and fluffy.
+They’re also bursting with banana flavor and studded with juicy blueberries, which is one of my favorite combos.

-They’re also bursting with banana flavor and studded with juicy blueberries, which certainly doesn’t hurt.
-If you love the banana blueberry combo as much as I do, be sure to try my healthy blueberry banana bread!
+If you love the banana blueberry combo as much as I do, be sure to try my gluten-free blueberry banana bread — it’s made with both oat and almond flours!

 Why you’ll love this recipe: